 The following table presents the selected consolidated financial information of our company.
-As of June 30, 2017, we deconsolidated our finance business operated by Beijing Jingdong Financial Technology Holding Co., Ltd. (now known as Jingdong Digits Technology Holding Co., Ltd., or JD Digits), as a result of the reorganization of JD Digits.
-Accordingly, the historical financial results of JD Digits are reflected as discontinued operations in our consolidated financial statements for periods from January 1, 2016 to June 30, 2017.
-Please see "Information on the Company - A. History and Development of the Company" for further information.
-The selected consolidated statements of operations data for the years ended December 31, 2018, 2019 and 2020, selected consolidated balance sheets data as of December 31, 2019 and 2020 and selected consolidated cash flow data for the years ended December 31, 2018, 2019 and 2020 have been derived from our audited consolidated financial statements, which are included in this annual report.
+As of June 30, 2017, we deconsolidated our finance business operated by Jingdong Digits Technology Holding Co., Ltd. (now known as Jingdong Technology Holding Co., Ltd., or JD Technology), as a result of the reorganization of JD Technology.
+Accordingly, the historical financial results of JD Technology are reflected as discontinued operations in our consolidated financial statements for period from January 1, 2017 to June 30, 2017.
+Please see "Information on the Company - History and Development of the Company" for further information.
+The selected consolidated statements of operations data for the years ended December 31, 2019, 2020 and 2021, selected consolidated balance sheets data as of December 31, 2020 and 2021, selected consolidated cash flow data for the years ended December 31, 2019, 2020 and 2021 have been derived from our audited consolidated financial statements, which are included in this annual report.

-The selected consolidated statements of operations data for the years ended December 31, 2016 and 2017, selected consolidated balance sheets data as of December 31, 2016, 2017, and 2018 and selected consolidated cash flow data for the years ended December 31, 2016 and 2017 have been derived from our audited consolidated financial statements not included in this annual report.
+The selected consolidated statements of operations data for the years ended December 31, 2017 and 2018, selected consolidated balance sheets data as of December 31, 2017, 2018 and 2019 and selected consolidated cash flow data for the years ended December 31, 2017 and 2018 have been derived from our audited consolidated financial statements not included in this annual report.
 Our historical results do not necessarily indicate results expected for any future periods.
 The selected consolidated financial data should be read in conjunction with, and are qualified in their entirety by reference to, our audited consolidated financial statements and related notes and "Operating and Financial Review and Prospects" below.
 Our consolidated financial statements are prepared and presented in accordance with U.S. GAAP.